COMMERCIAL RESTITUTION - 2022/3

 C - Cognitive/analytical

 K - Subject knowledge

 T - Transferable skills

 Methods of Teaching / Learning

-This course will be delivered through 11 weekly three-hour seminars.
+This course will be delivered through 11 weekly two-hour seminars.
 Preparatory reading will be required, and seminar participation and debate encouraged within an informal academic setting.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.